It's easy to join Oxford Geology Group

-Sandy, ironstone, greenish grey where fresh, weathering to brown sandstone.
-The common iron minerals in the fresh specimen are berthierine, siderite and limonite.
+Sandy, ironstone, greenish grey where fresh, weathering to brown sandstone typically with a box stone structure.
+The common iron minerals in the fresh specimen are berthierine, siderite and limonite (goethite).
 The lowest part is commonly muddy and less iron-rich (ferruginous).
 The uppermost beds are generally more-or-less ferruginous sandstone.
 It can include lenses of mudstone and limestone in places, and contains a fairly abundant marine fossils of bivalves, brachiopods and ammonites.

 An unrivalled, wide-ranging package of events and activities